How can I get my Dog to Listen to Me around Distractions?

-If you want your dog to listen to you around the big stuff, start with the small stuff.
+If your dog isn’t taking you seriously around the big stuff, chances are you’re not nailing the small, every day stuff.

-So many owners reach out for help regarding their dog ignoring them around big distractions when out and about and are shocked when I point out how this is related to how permissive they are with the little things.
+So many owners reach out for help regarding their dog ignoring them around big distractions when out and about, and say they are confused as at home they’re pretty perfect.

-This takes consistent effort around the small daily things, so it becomes second nature for them to look to you when there is a decision to be made.
+Becoming someone they easily defer to starts with consistent effort around the small daily things, so it becomes second nature for them to look to you when there is a decision to be made.
 If you have been largely living with your dog like you are besties, don’t expect them to suddenly take you seriously or give you priority when you suddenly or occasionally want it.
-How would you feel if your best friend suddenly tried to boss you around or tried to stop you eating that cookie?
+How would you feel if your co-worker or mate suddenly tried to boss you around or tried to stop you eating that cookie?

 These are some common examples of where you may be giving control away: